 “Fucking George.
 Hakkim can’t be far behind.”
-My hand slipped inside my jacket to the handle of the revolver.
+My hand slipped inside my jacket to the revolver.

 “Help me.
 Please help me.”
-Hakkim wobbled along the street on his crutches.
+Hakkim wobbled along the street on his crutches with five young men behind him.
 “They gonna kill me.
 Help.”

 “No one's callin' the police.”
 A gang of Puerto Ricans mocked him.